cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host.md

 * [ ] Agree to use Eventbrite for registration
 * [ ] Agree to use Sched for organizing the program page
 * [ ] Added usernames for [CNCF Slack](https://slack.cncf.io/) for all organizers so that we can add you to the #kcd-organizers channel
+* [ ] Create a Twitter handle specific to your KCD event (except for countries like China and Korea where Twitter is not used)

 ### Organizer 1: First and Last Name, Company, Title, Email, CNCF Slack Username
 ### Organizer 2: First and Last Name, Company, Title, Email, CNCF Slack Username